forestgrape/coronavirus/index.md

 ### Respect and Take Care
 > *We all should be able to live the life we want, as long that's respecting the rest of the world doing so too.* That needs compromises.
 Every day compromises are searched, negotiated, found and enabled - thanks to everybody!
 We live in groups with complex interactions, so *we* stands for groups of friends, families, communities, societies, countries and even us all.

-[**in rework: overall cases should be lower in cold season, since self protection is more difficult due to aerosol transmission (high filtration mask are likely needed but these are (still) only limited available).**]
+[*in rework: overall cases should be lower in cold season, since self protection is more difficult due to aerosol transmission (high filtration mask are possibly needed but these are (still) only limited available).*]
 Respecting others having a different view of Covid yields an intermediate approach: base protections enabling people to avoid it, but not narrowing others much.

 * Precautions/Protection measures in place in public spaces which everybody needs to use.